Florida Sales Tax

 In addition to physical nexus, Florida has established criteria for economic nexus, effective as of July 1, 2021.
 Any retailer or vendor that collects $100,000 or more in revenue from buyers located in Florida during the previous calendar year will establish economic nexus.
 These sellers are then required to collect sales tax and remit to the state on their tax returns.

-Taxable Sales in Florida
+What is Taxable in Florida

 Most goods and a few services are subject to sales tax in Florida.
 You must collect and remit sales tax if your business sells taxable tangible personal property, electric power or energy, prepaid phones, secondhand goods, or if you meet the economic nexus requirements and deliver goods into Florida from out of state.